Logo Created with Sketch. SCHUMANN - EN

 What consequences does this have for the business of one's own company, existing credit lines, supplier, and customer credits?

-Possible effects for companies
+Possible Effects for Companies

 From the point of view of the lending banks, a gloomy or negative business outlook leads to poorer future expectations for the company.
 In the case of loans granted, this increases the risk that such a loan may also lead to difficulties for the company concerned when it comes to servicing.
 As a result, the rating of the respective company is reduced due to the weaker future expectations.
 A poorer rating then leads either to the credit lines used becoming more expensive, to more interest having to be paid, or to the credit lines being reduced to limit the risk.
 Higher interest rates are already taking hold because of central banks raising interest rates to combat inflation.